timm/fun/docs/about.md

 line numbers in the output so errors there can be easily traced abck to your source code.)
 - I teach a lot of computer science.
-The best teaching trick I know is to give students a working solution, in a language they've never seen before, and ask them to code it up for themselves (in any other lanfuage they like).
+The best teaching trick I know is to give students a working solution, in a language they've never seen before, and ask them to code it up for themselves (in any other language they like).

 Why transpiler to gawk?

+- Cause the source is so succinct, its easy to show in lectures.
 - My name is timm and I'm a language-a-holic.
 Give me a cool language[^note] and I use it.
 All of it.
   High-order functions, unification, decorators, iterators,